Apsd1109/apsd1109.github.io/_posts/2021-03-28-responses-to-the-cross-1.md

   overlay_image: /assets/images/responses-to-the-cross-1.jpg
   overlay_filter: 0.5
   caption: "Photo by: [Avel Chuklanov](https://unsplash.com/@chuklanov)"
+excerpt: "The crowds gathered in front of the city, singing to him..."
 ---

 The crowds gathered in front of the city, singing to him